Yeltz 1 Stafford 1

 The mighty Yeltz are still looking for their first victory after Stafford Rangers earned a 1-1 draw with a late equaliser at The Grove on Monday night.

 We took the lead just before half time through Jimmy Quiggan and looked like we were going to do it until they scored late on in the 85th minute.
-That leaves us with a disappointing three points from the first four games and in in the table.
+That leaves us with a disappointing three points from the first four games and in 16th place in the table.
 Looking at that table shows we've played the top two so maybe things aren't too bad, so let's keep positive.